ansible-network/vyos/docs/config_manager/get.md

 ## How to get the device configuration
 Retrieving the configuration from the device involves just calling the `config_manager/get` function from the role.
-By default, the `config_manager/get` role will return the device active (running) configuraiton.
+By default, the `config_manager/get` role will return the device active (running) configuration.
 The text configuration will be returned as a fact for the host.
 The configuration text is stored in the `configuration` fact.